VanAurum/ML-automator/README.md

 # ML Automator
 Machine Learning Automator ('ML Automator' for short) is an automation project that integrates the Hyperopt asynchronous optimization engine with the main learning algorithms from Python's Sci-kit Learn to generate a really fast, automated tool for tuning machine learning algorithms.
+[Read more about Hyperopt here](http://hyperopt.github.io/hyperopt/)

 ## Key features:

 * Optimizes across data pre-processing and feature selection __in addition__ to hyperparameters.
 * Fast, intelligent scan of parameter space using __Hyperopt__.
-* Optimized parameter search allows you to scan across a larger cross section of algorithms in the same period of time.
+* Optimized parameter search permits scanning a larger cross section of algorithms in the same period of time.
 * An exceptional spot-checking algorithm.

 ## Usage